wezard-it/react-native-boilerplate/README.md

 </div>

-This repo container Wezard React Native template with Wix Navigation navigation.
+This repo container Wezard React Native template with Wix Navigation navigation and Mobx as state manager.

 ## How to use